 In this mistake, we will talk about not installing inspection bends at the routing of an exposed when it’s crossing a dropped concrete beam.

-Moreover, without installing these inspection bends, it will be difficult for pulling or do maintenance for the wires or cables which are installed inside the conduit.
+Moreover, without installing these inspection bends, it will be difficult to pull or do maintenance for the wires or cables which are installed inside the conduit.

-In this photo, we have two inspection bends, one before the drop concrete beam, and the other one is after the concrete beam.
-In between them, we installed a saddle to hold the RGS pipe with the beam.
+In this photo, we have two inspection bends, one before the drop concrete beam and the other one after the concrete beam.
+We installed a saddle between them to hold the RGS pipe with the beam.

 Mistake number Five

-This mistake can be done by the newbie electricians, where they will pull a single wire that carries a voltage inside a metal conduit, which will cause induction currents and at the end will cause burning of the wire.
-Please refer to photo no. 6 from NEC article no. 215.4 which is describing the same.
+This mistake can be made by newbie electricians, who they will pull a single wire that carries a voltage inside a metal conduit, which will cause induction currents and, in the end, will cause the burning of the wire.
+Please refer to photo no. 6 from NEC article no. 215.4, which describes the same.

 Mistake number Six

-This mistake is a common mistake in construction projects, it can happen while installing the electrical conduit (uPVC or PVC) in concrete slab before casting.
+This mistake is a common mistake in construction projects.
+It can happen while installing the electrical conduit (uPVC or PVC) in the concrete slab before casting.

 Due to no proper coordination between electrical and mechanical teams, this coordination must be done first in the shop drawing stage before the construction, but lack of proper coordination can cause the electrical conduits may cross in the place of a mechanical penetration.